-The HIV, Housing & Employment Project supports the design, implementation, and evaluation of innovative interventions that coordinate HIV care and treatment, housing, and employment services to improve HIV health outcomes for low-income, uninsured, and underserved people with HIV.
-This Special Projects of National Significance (SPNS) initiative is supported through the Department of Health and Human Services (HHS) Secretary’s Minority AIDS Initiative Fund (SMAIF) and the SPNS Program.
+The HIV, Housing & Employment Project supported the design, implementation, and evaluation of innovative interventions that coordinated HIV care and treatment, housing, and employment services to improve HIV health outcomes for low-income, uninsured, and underserved people with HIV.
+This Special Projects of National Significance (SPNS) initiative was supported through the Department of Health and Human Services (HHS) Minority HIV/AIDS Fund (MHAF) and the SPNS Program.

-The overall goal of this coordinated services intervention is to decrease the impact of the social determinants of health (such as unmet housing or employment needs) that affect long-term HIV health outcomes for people with HIV impacted by employment and housing instability.
-The Project includes 12 demonstration sites that will implement, evaluate, and disseminate innovative strategies for integrating HIV care, housing, and employment services into a coordinated intervention.
-Boston University’s Center for Innovation in Social Work in Health serves as the Evaluation and Technical Assistance Provider.
+The overall goal of this coordinated services intervention was to decrease the impact of the social determinants of health (such as unmet housing or employment needs) that affect long-term HIV health outcomes for people with HIV impacted by employment and housing instability.
+The Project included 12 demonstration sites that implemented, evaluated, and disseminated innovative strategies for integrating HIV care, housing, and employment services into a coordinated intervention.
+Boston University’s Center for Innovation in Social Work in Health served as the Evaluation and Technical Assistance Provider.
 To learn more about this initiative, visit the HAB website.

 Spotlight: Bike Exchange